 What's especially surprising about the chia seed is that it contains so much of these substances and compounds when compared to your everyday, run-of-the-mill fruits and vegetables.
 To put things into perspective, a gram for gram comparison of chia seeds and other nutritional foods reveals that chia seeds contain 6 times more protein than kidney beans, 4 times more selenium than flax seeds, twice the amount of dietary fiber normally found in bran flakes, thrice the amount of iron in spinach, two times more potassium than bananas, and nine times more phosphorous than whole milk.
 It also has 15 times the amount of magnesium content of broccoli, over thrice the amount of antioxidants as blueberries, 6 times the amount of calcium of milk, and 8 times the amount of omega-3 fatty acids found in pink salmon.
 To top it off, it contains large amounts of B-vitamins, and is completely gluten-free.

+The quality of nutrition imparted by chia seeds is a big bonus.
+Most healthy foods are enjoyed in moderation because they can have their own unpleasant and unhealthy side effects when consumed in overly-large quantities.
+For example, drinking too much red wine, a good source of antioxidants and heart healthy substances, will eventually damage your liver.
 Fish oil is a good source of omega-3 fatty acids, but eating too much can lead to weight gain.
 And taking artificial supplements to get the same levels of nutrition can be just as risky.
 In a recent case, a fish oil supplement meant to boost consumers' levels of omega-3 essential fatty acids was found to be contaminated with unacceptably high levels of toxic chemicals.
 These are risks that simply do not exist with chia seeds because they are all natural, and have no known negative side effects.

 As an additional bonus to all this good nutrition, chia seeds, once consumed, form a gel in the digestive system that effectively regulates the body's metabolism to make more efficient use of the body's energy.
 Athletes, diabetics, weight-watchers, and anyone who wants to lead a healthier lifestyle are all eager to experience chia seeds' benefits for themselves.